antoniawang/workshop/README.md

 - Actually, we are going get a nanny: `git stash pop` to place the last change back.
 - Now observed `helloWorld.txt`.
 That last line is now back, and it’s out of the stash stack (do a `git stash peek`).
 - Add and commit.

+## MULTIPLE PERSONAS - Branching
+- Create a new branch: `git branch nanny` (since you’re on master, this will branch off `master` HEAD).
+- Go to the new branch: `git checkout nanny`.
+- In helloWorld, add a line “My nanny was named Mary Poppins.”
+DO NOT COMMIT!!
+- Do a `git status` ; `git diff`.
+- Create and switch to a new branch in one command: `git checkout -b bobbins.` This actually branches off of master because you did not commit your changes on branch `nanny`.
+- Do a `git status` ; `git diff`.
+Note that the diff is the same!
+This is because we haven’t committed yet.
+- In `helloWorld.txt`, add a line “My nanny was named Shary Bobbins.”
+Add and commit.
+- Create and checkout a new branch, `temporary` (off of `bobbins`).
+- Try to delete `temporary` branch: `git branch -D temporary`.
+OOPS, you got an error!
+You can’t delete a branch you’re currently on, duh.
+- Checkout branch `nanny`, and delete branch `temporary`.
+- Now add and commit `nanny`.
+- Let’s also modify the first line of `sugar.txt` by capitalizing every word.
+Add and commit.
+- Push your branch to the remote: `git push -u origin nanny`.
+PRO TIP: name the remote the same thing as your local.
+It makes thing easier.
+- Checkout `bobbins`, open `sugar.txt` and `new_lyrics/corner.txt`.
+(Notice that `sugar.txt` does not have the changes you made on branch `nanny`.)
+Replace the first stanza of `sugar.txt` with the first line of `corner.txt`.
+- Push your branch to the remote: `git push -u origin bobbins` (name it the same thing).
+- Let’s create two more branches that we’ll use later: Checkout `master` and create and checkout a branch named `american`.
+Add and commit.
+- Modify the first stanza of `sugar.txt` with whatever you like.
+- Now checkout `nanny` and create and checkout a new branch,  `half`.
+- Modify the fourth stanza of `sugar.txt`.
+Add and commit.

 **********************************************************